 Can we come for a study visit or can you come to us?

 We gladly receive visits, and tell you about our trip and how we work.
 A common arrangement is that we visit one or two members, listen to their history, eat something good and then talk about the Fjärdhundraland for an hour - with an inspiring lecture on the lessons we have learned during ten years with and without projects.
 Get in touch if you want to know more!

 Do you want a lecture or workshop with you?
-The chairman of the association Mats Thorburn regularly gives appreciated lectures on rural development, marketing and sustainable projects, with an offshoot of lessons learned from Fjärdhundraland.
+Mats Thorburn regularly gives appreciated lectures on rural development, marketing and sustainable projects, based on the lessons learned from Fjärdhundraland.
 The lectures are adapted to your conditions and wishes.
 Keep in touch!